-If you have Holiday Protection Plan, you may write to us to notify us that you and/or a member of your party wish to cancel your booking due to illness, redundancy or jury service.
+If you have Warner Holiday Protection, you will need to write to us or call us to notify us that you and/or a member of your party wish to cancel your booking due to illness, redundancy or jury service.
 You will need to provide us with documentary evidence in respect of your/their sickness, redundancy and jury service (including a doctor’s certificate / letter or a notification from court or employer).
-On receipt of such written notification and documentary evidence, we will cancel your booking and any payments you’ve made for your booking may be transferred to another date within 12 months of your cancellation start date.
+On receipt of such written notification and documentary evidence, we will cancel your booking and any payments you’ve made for your booking will be transferred to a date of your choice within 12 months of the cancellation start date.
 All cancelled bookings are subject to the following:

-Cancelling more than eight weeks prior to your holiday start date if you have the Holiday Protection Plan:
+Cancelling more than 10 weeks prior to your holiday start date if you have Warner Holiday Protection:

-At your option, you will be able to transfer your holiday to an alternative date or get a refund, less loss of deposits paid (at Christmas and New Year – £80 per person).
+At your option, you will be able to transfer your holiday to an alternative date or get a refund, less a £35 per person cancellation fee (at Christmas and New Year – £80 per person).

-Cancelling less than eight weeks prior to your holiday start date if you have the Holiday Protection Plan:
+Cancelling less than 10 weeks prior to your holiday start date if you have Warner Holiday Protection: